Grading & Prelims: How It works

-The first grading round is played only by new teams or teams that have had an extended break.
+Week 1: Played only by new teams or teams that have had an extended break.
 This first game gives us a good starting gauge on a team's ability.
 These are played at the same time as the Semi Finals from the season before.

-At the start of this period, our system will rank all teams in the competition – somewhat of a seeding – based on the first two rounds of grading and the previous season results, with more weight placed on consistency over the season as opposed to finals (example: A team who is undefeated all season, except the Grand Final would likely seed higher than a team who lost 3 games but made it through to the Grand Final and won).
+At the start of this period, our system will rank all teams in the competition - somewhat of a seeding - based on the first two rounds of grading and the previous season results.
+More weight is placed on consistency over the season as opposed to finals (example: A team who is undefeated all season, except the Grand Final would likely seed higher than a team who lost 3 games but made it through to the Grand Final and won).

 When fixturing the competition rounds, our system will consider previous games played during Preliminary Rounds when deciding play orders.

-Each season, we get some teams who contact us believing they have been placed into the wrong division.
+We sometimes get some teams who contact us believing they have been placed into the wrong division.
 Any team on any matter, is always welcome to contact us.
 It is very rare for us to change a team's division, but we are always open to discuss it.